OvenProofMars/Power_DI/README.md

 # Power DI
 ## Introduction
-![Power DI](https://i.imgur.com/dMMECKK.png "Power DI") Power DI is a framework for collecting, transforming and displaying Darktide statistics.
+![Power DI](https://i.imgur.com/dMMECKK.png "Power DI") Power DI is a framework for collecting, transforming and displaying Darktide statistical data.

 ## Notable features
 * Allows users to customize reports to their liking, or even create them from scratch, all from within the UI.